This post may contain affiliate links. Please read our disclosure policy.

 Thermopro Digital Instant Read Meat Thermometer

 I highly recommend investing in a meat thermometer for your kitchen.
+It’s ver affordable and often on sale!
 This is the one I’ve used for years and it has a hundred thousand positive reviews.

 Let your bird rest for at least 10-15 minutes for the juices to redistribute.
 This rings true with any kind of meat.
 The larger it is, the longer it will need.
 Chicken breasts and steaks will need 5-10 minutes, while a larger turkey breast needs 12-15.
 Tent with foil to keep warm.